The Migrant English Project

 The Migrant English Project:

 • Provides free and informal English lessons for asylum seekers, refugees and migrants who live in Brighton and Hove.
+We mostly teach beginners/elementary learners who are not able to attend ESOL classes at college.
 Please email mepbrighton12@gmail.com to find out more.
 Read more on the Student Information page.

 • Provides a welcoming, friendly and safe space where people can meet others and receive support